gruen/wargames/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are welcome.
+Please feel free to submit a Pull Request with an accompanying explanation of changes/improvements.

 ## License